luismond/tm2tb/README.md

 ### Extracting terms from bilingual documents

 Furthermore, tm2tb can also extract bilingual terms from bilingual documents.
-Lets take a small translation file:
+Let's take a small translation file:

 ```
                                                  src                                                trg